pgilad/www.giladpeleg.com/content/blog/spring-boot-remote-jmx/index.md

 The addition of `-nNT` prevents us from actually connecting to the remote host (preventing TTY).
 Try it without it to see the difference.

-Don't forget to the connect to the remote machine and run `./app/run-tunnel.sh`.
+Don't forget to connect to the remote machine and run `./app/run-tunnel.sh`.

 Now we can connect with `jconsole`, but this time, on the remote process address write: `localhost:9010` and re-use the same username and password from before (`controlRole` or `monitorRole`).
 It should work the same as before.

-Great Success again!! :bangbang:
+Great success again!! :bangbang:

 ## Concluding Thoughts

 Well that was fun.
 The next steps would be off course to reproduce this setup on a server running in Docker/Kubernetes, which is pretty much how anyone runs a server nowadays.
 Another experiment to run is to test how much of a resource drag this setup creates on the machine as compared to running with `jmxremote`, and especially once you connect to the machine to remote JMX.